satwikkansal/wtfpython/CONTRIBUTING.md

 All patches are welcome.
+Feel free to even suggest some catch and funny titles for the existing Examples.
+I really want to make this collection as interesting to read as possible.

-If you're adding a new example, please do create an issue before submitting a patch.
+If you're adding a new example, please do create an issue to discuss it before submitting a patch.

 You can use the following template for adding a new example: